adamrudolf-becube/libitum-test/README.md

 * I used the checkbox design from [here](https://www.w3schools.com/howto/howto_css_custom_checkbox.asp)
 * I used the button design from [here](https://www.w3schools.com/howto/howto_css_alert_buttons.asp)
 * Table design is a mixture from [here](https://www.w3schools.com/howto/howto_css_comparison_table.asp), [here](https://www.w3schools.com/css/css_table.asp) and some own modifications to separate saved and unsaved history.

+## Contact

+If you have questions and comments, contact me on `rudolf.adam.a@gmail.com` or on my [LinkedIn](https://www.linkedin.com/in/%C3%A1d%C3%A1m-rudolf-21795096/).